gpuweb/gpuweb/proposals/bindless.md

 A new `GPUResourceTable` concept is added to WebGPU that represents a variable-size, sparse and (totally or partially) heterogenous set of bindings.
 The resource table can be set in the `GPUCommandEncoder` state and used in shaders to retrieve the resource of a given type at a given index in the currently set `GPUResourceTable`.
 Bindings in the `GPUResourceTable` can be updated over time as new resources become needed, or previous resources get no longer in use.
+To prevent data races, bindings in the `GPUResourceTable` that could be used for races with other bindings in the usage scope are hidden from the shaders.
+Each resource in the `GPUResourceTable` has a usage (readonly vs. writable vs. none) that it can be used as via the `GPUResourceTable`, this lets application keep both readonly and writable usages in the table, and express intent about which resources will be accessed.

 To efficiently implement the validation, memory barrier and other similar kind of tracking needed for `GPUResourceTable`, the mutable resources contained in them must be "pinned" to a certain usage which prevents other kinds of accesses to them.

 #### Adapter capabilities and device creation